https://content.cu.edu/techexp/show_NCSum.cfm?NCS=1503403

 water retention and lower the acidity of the soil (Winsley,

 2007).
-Biochar material has high surface area which is capable
+Biochar material has high surface area which is

-of supporting microbiota and encouraging healthy biological
+capable of supporting microbiota and encouraging healthy

-sequestration credits and therefore these systems could be
+carbon sequestration credits and therefore these systems

-from selling carbon credits.
+revenue generated from selling carbon credits.

 [0040] Two major factors that may impact the quality of a